miyanokomiya/no-mans-folly-doc/src/shape-advanced-properties.md

 it changes in this way when the parent group shape is resized.
 ![Screenshot for group constraints](/assets/shape-property-group-con-tr-resized.png)

+This property does nothing when the shape isn't within a group.

 ## Clip
 You can clip out or in a group shape via clip properties.
 These properties can be set in the inspector panel.

 ### Clip mode of group shape
-Whether clipping in or out can be switched via "Clip mode" property of the group.
+Whether clipping in or out can be switched via `Clip mode` property of the group.
 ![Screenshot for clip mode](/assets/shape-property-clip-mode.png)

 Clipping out looks like: